-While we continue to increase Kent County Animal Shelter achieved a 12% increase in live release rate by saving 730 animals more than the prior year.
-We have also experienced a significant increase in the number of animals coming to the shelter.
-While we continue to increase the number of animals rescued, our long-term objective is to serve the community by providing resources to keep pets in homes.
+While we continue to increase Kent County Animal Shelter’s live release rates, our long-term objective is to serve the community by providing resources to keep pets in homes.
 When owned or owner surrendered animals enter a shelter environment, they tend to experience more stress than stray animals due to drastic changes in environment and losing the comfort of familiarity.
 We recommend that you attempt to rehome your cat at one of our local animal welfare organizations.
 The shelter must be considered the very last option and not a drop off point for pets.
 In order to serve owned animals better, they are accepted on an appointment basis to allow time and secure a place for least stressful transition.
 Surrendering your pet is a permanent decision.
 Please take time to consider your decision before surrendering your pet.
 Call 632 -7301 to schedule an appointment.